A world-class institute of changemakers in the deaf and signing community.

 Gunner Woodall (back left), Student Success intern, and Dr. Kari Hansen (Second, back left), assistant professor in the Department of Business, with some of the GSR 101 students who showcased their social justice projects.
 Hansen taught GSR 101-13: Mental Health.

 At Gallaudet and nearly all college and university campuses around the country, social justice is a topic of heavy discussion and debate.
-The topic is broached on a daily basis at Gallaudet as the campus community works together to create a university that is equitable, inclusive, and diverse.
+The topic is broached daily at Gallaudet as the campus community works together to create a university that is equitable, inclusive, and diverse.

 On November 14, 2017, nearly all of the GSR 101 classes came together to showcase their projects to a packed crowd in the Living and Learning Residence Hall 6 (LLRH6) terrace lounge.